tuftsceeo/IoT/EV3/README.md

   -  LANG=en_US.UTF-8
   -  LC_ALL=en_US.UTF-8
   -  sudo locale-gen en_US.UTF-8
-     This command should show you your current system configuration.
+     -  This command should show you your current system configuration.
 All setting values should be 'en_US.UTF-8' (one or two might be blank).
   -  dpkg-reconfigure locales
-     Wait and this command will give you a pop up that allows you to set your system confiuration.
+     -  Wait and this command will give you a pop up that allows you to set your system confiuration.
 Choose 'en_US.UTF-8' in the first menu and 'none' in the second menu.
+Press enter to submit your choice.
   -  sudo locale-gen en_US.UTF-8
-     Now it should show your updated system configuration.
+     -  Now it should show your updated system configuration.
   -  Thanks to these set commands from https://www.thomas-krenn.com/en/wiki/Perl_warning_Setting_locale_failed_in_Debian .

 Some other potentially helpful packages are below: